How to dance in public

 Calling closet fans of the Step Up dance movie franchise and those who flaunt their Just Dance video game chops in secret – it is time to step out and express yourself in public.

-The work, by Canadian design studio, Daily tous les jours, comprises recording booths on site that allow the public to record their moves which are then projected on the walls of the Library plaza.
-The public can choose to follow the original choreography, created by Daily tous les jours and the homegrown dance duo ScRach MarcS (pronounced “scratch marks”), or copy an interpretation of it by the previous participant in the recording booth.
+The work, by Canadian design studio, Daily tous les jours, comprised recording booths on site that allowed the public to record their moves which were then projected on the walls of the Library plaza.
+The public could choose to follow the original choreography, created by Daily tous les jours and homegrown dance duo ScRach MarcS (pronounced “scratch marks”), or copy an interpretation of it by the previous participant in the recording booth.

 For those who find dancing in public daunting, the dance duo ScRach MarcS advise: let loose, imagine you are dancing in your own room to your favourite song and enjoy the dance.

 But if you are still feeling slightly insecure and would like a confidence booster, the duo recommend three simple moves – the two-step, body wave and backslide, that you can easily bust out like a pro.